 Developing an executive presence is a career-long evolution.
 There is no perfect formula that works every time.
 Again, as a talented comedian listens to the crowd and modulates their line of humor accordingly, so an effective executive reads the environment and flexes their leadership style to meet the needs of the situation.

 Warren Bennis, a pioneer in the field of leadership studies, once observed, “Becoming a leader is synonymous with becoming yourself.
 It is precisely that simple, and it’s also that difficult.”

-The mystery of our journey as comics, leaders and fully present human beings, is in understanding our own core so that we are able to connect with the core of the people and world around us.
+Our journey as comics, leaders and fully present human beings is to understand our own core so that we are able to connect with the core of the people and world around us.

 UPDATE: You can see my act right here.